 We need you to complete a registration form fully and with as much detail as possible.
-Your registration is speeded up and guaranteed if you can show us:
+While not essential, your registration is sped up if you can show us:

 - Proof of your identity (e.g. birth certificate, marriage certificate, passport, photographic driving licence etc).
 Please note that it is essential to bring your passport to show us if you were born outside the UK and/or have recently moved to the UK and/or have not previously been registered with the NHS.

 - Proof of your address (e.g. utility bill information, mortgage confirmation, tenancy agreement, confirmation of tenancy from University)

-- Your current NHS medical card (this will be retained and a new one will be sent to you by Birmingham Shared Services Agency)
+- Your current NHS medical card (this will be retained and a new one will be sent to you by Primary Care Support England (PCSE))

 To help us to process your registration quickly and efficiently and to save waiting time, you can download a registration form and complete and bring it to the surgery.
 Alternatively, you can use our on-line registration facility.
-You will still need to come to the surgery to sign your registration and to provide proof of identity but this will speed up the process considerably.
+You will still need to come to the surgery to sign your registration and to provide as much information as possible but this will speed up the process considerably.

-PLEASE DO NOT COME TO THE PRACTICE TO REGISTER DURING BUSY SURGERY HOURS as you may be kept waiting .
-We are able to deal with registrations most efficiently between the hours of 8.00 am and 8.30 am, 11.00 am and 2.00 pm.
-Unfortunately due to the time it takes to process registrations we are unable to accept any registration forms after 5.30pm Monday to Friday (between 8.00 am and 8.30 am and 11.00 am and 1.00pm only on Wednesdays).
+PLEASE DO NOT COME TO THE PRACTICE TO REGISTER DURING BUSY SURGERY HOURS as you may be kept waiting.
+We are able to deal with registrations most efficiently between the hours of 11.00 am and 2.00 pm.
+Unfortunately due to the time it takes to process registrations we are unable to accept any registration forms after 5.30pm Monday to Friday.

 When you register, we also ask you to complete a questionnaire about your health needs and lifestyle.
 This information is used to set up a health record for you and also helps us plan services for you and all our patients.
 Please note that our NHS contract requires us to ask additional patient profile information from you such as information about your ethnicity.
 You may decline to provide such information if you wish but we ask you to complete the health questions in full.